breakfastquay/rubberband/README.md

 4e.
 Building for iOS
 --------------------

-A Makefile for iOS is provided as Makefile.ios.
+A Makefile for iOS is provided as `Makefile.ios`.
 It produces a single static library containing both simulator and device binaries, in both 32- and 64-bit architectures.

-Run e.g. "make -f Makefile.ios" in a terminal window to build.
+Run e.g. `make -f Makefile.ios` in a terminal window to build.
 You will need the Xcode command-line tools installed.

-If you prefer to add the Rubber Band library files to an existing build project instead of using the Makefile, the files in src/ (except for RubberBandStretcherJNI.cpp) and the API headers in rubberband/ should be all you need.
+If you prefer to add the Rubber Band library files to an existing build project instead of using the Makefile, the files in `src/` (except for `RubberBandStretcherJNI.cpp`) and the API headers in `rubberband/` should be all you need.

 Note that you cannot legally distribute applications using Rubber Band in the iOS App Store, unless you have a first obtained a commercial